Kkinod/BNF-Blog/README.md

 - next-auth v5
 - Middleware
 - Login using server actions
+- Used "sanitize" library - DOMPurify, with a minor issue: most libraries work in an environment that must have access to the window object.
+DOMPurify works on the client side, as it doesn't rely on DOM, which is only available in the browser.
+Therefore, to avoid changing the component to a client component, we had to find a library that performs sanitization on the server side, i.e., one that doesn't depend on browser API.
 - There is a security measure that prevents creating an account using a specific email (either from Google or GitHub) and then registering using the same email via another method.
 For example, if we created an account by logging in with "Google" and the email "abc@def.com", and then we try to log in/register using "GitHub" which is registered with the same email, "abc@def.com", we won't be able to do so.
 It will redirect us to the default page:

   <img src="https://i.gyazo.com/87876e9860c8c226ad0ee7e75515cb3e.png" alt="Default login page" width="400" />